bjornmeansbear/lectureScripts/theLibreDesigner.md

 - If you are speculating other futures, and you want to get away from the "possible" and into the probable, preferrable, or impossible, well, agian, why use the regular, everyday tools?
 - I am bothered by the hegemonic sameness of so much design, is part of that because we are all using the same computers and programs?

+The libre designer is a utopian device; a character as in any story; to show you another way, to be emblematic of other ideals.
+The libre designer stands for design tools and outputs that help return cultural production

 There's so much to talk about :)

 ### A note on licenses????